Louisiana Oilfield Accident Attorneys

 A Louisiana Oilfield Injury Law Firm with $10+ Billion Recovered

 Louisiana is rich with hundreds of lucrative oil fields scattered across the entire state.
 As an area of industry always looking for new employment, thousands of workers begin duty at these numerous locations, all of them, unfortunately risking potential injury or death.
 These are known as one of the most dangerous platforms of work in the United States, prone to accidents involving heavy machinery or volatile chemicals.
 Many of these accidents, however, are not the fault of the employee.
 Equipment is sometimes improperly maintained, employers frequently improperly train their new workers, and potentially fatal accidents occur as a result of irresponsibility and negligence at the management level.

-Our Baton Rouge Oilfield Injury Lawyers Stand Up for the Workers That Fuel the Nation
+Our Baton Rouge Oilfield Injury Lawyers Stand Up for Workers

 Oil and gas excavation companies have earned a reputation of exploiting the hard work of derrick operators, truck drivers, and roughnecks while putting them at serious personal risk.
 Our Louisiana oilfield accident attorneys continuously strive to be the advocates that workers need when their company fails to provide safety on the work site.
 It is our mission to hold oil companies accountable and give workers access to medical care, money, and anything else they need to rebuild their lives.
 Louisiana has one of the most active oil-and-gas industries in the nation, from extraction and drilling to transportation to and from shore.
 As oil drilling in the Gulf and in neighboring states increases, history teaches us that more oilfield workers will suffer grievous injuries—including loss of limb, severe burns, toxic exposure, and other life-altering injuries.